suit-wg/architecture/draft-ietf-suit-architecture.md

 Each of these steps may require different permissions.

-## Suitability to software and personalization data
+## Suitability for software and personalization data

 The work on a standardized manifest format initially focused on the most constrained IoT devices and those devices contain code put together